pitkanenlauri/pitkanenlauri/README.md

 ### Hi there, my name is Lauri! 👋

-I'm have studied :student: physics, mathematics and computer science at the University of Turku.
+I have studied :student: physics, mathematics and computer science at the University of Turku.

 - :briefcase: **Currently working at**:
-  - :man_technologist: <a href="https://digia.com/">Digia Plc</a> - Software Robotics Developer (Python :snake:).
+  - :man_technologist: <a href="https://digia.com/">Digia Plc</a> - Software Robotics Developer - Automating customer processes by implementing custom tailored python powered software robots. :snake:
 - :mantelpiece_clock: **Previously worked at:**
   - :man_teacher: <a href="https://www.stemschoolfinland.com/">STEM School Finland</a> - Part time teacher of Science, Robotics and Programming (Scratch and Python).
   - :man_technologist: <a href="https://asro.fi/">Aboa Space Research Oy</a> :rocket: - Wrote a device driver in C++ for using microscope with :microscope:<a href="https://micro-manager.org/">µManager software</a>.